jboss-developer/jboss-unifiedpush-quickstarts/push-contacts-mobile/client/push-contacts-mobile-android/README.md

 9. When created, expand the variant name and make note of the `Server URL`, `Variant ID`, and `Secret`.

 ###3.
 Customize and Build Application
-The project source code must be customized with the unique metadata assigned to the application variant by the UnifiedPush Server and GCM.
+The project source code must be customized with the unique metadata assigned to the application variant by the Unified Push Server and GCM.

 1. Open `/path/to/push-contacts-mobile/client/push-contacts-mobile-android/src/org/jboss/aerogear/unifiedpush/quickstart/Constants.java` for editing.
-2. Enter the application variant values allocated by the UnifiedPush Server and GCM for the following constants:
+2. Enter the application variant values allocated by the Unified Push Server and GCM for the following constants:
 ```java
 String UNIFIED_PUSH_URL = "";
 String VARIANT_ID = "";